Multi parallel ultrashort pulse laser processing

 changes along various laser scribes made in CIGS absorber layer.
 Electrical characterization of the CIGS mini-cells after laser

-revealed changes in the cell parallel resistance indicating changes of the CIGS conductivity in the laser modified areas.
+modification revealed changes in the cell parallel resistance indicating changes of the CIGS conductivity in the laser modified areas.

 Our investigations showed the potential of the picosecond laser in local modification process of the CIGS material which could be